-The SAT is a paper based standardized test widely used for college or university admissions for undergraduate programs.
-The knowledge you are tested at is: Evidence-Based Reading and Writing, and Mathematics.
+The Digital SAT is a module adaptive online standardized test widely used for college or university admissions for undergraduate programs.
+The sections you are tested at is: Reading and Writing Section and Mathematics Section.

 In our center you can have a thorough preparation for the most competitive USA universities.

 We are fully updated and aligned to the new Digital SAT!!!

 Schedule a Test Date

 For 2023: March 11, May 6, June 3

 BE CAREFUL: You have to register for the SAT at least one month before the exam date.

 The SAT is an important step on your path to American colleges.
 It’s one path to financial support and scholarships since it can help connect you to scholarship organizations.
 In addition to admission, many colleges also use it for merit awards.